-Geoff Krall is an experienced educator, blogger, author, speaker, professional developer and mathematician.
+Geoff Krall is an experienced educator, blogger, author, speaker, professional developer, student, and mathematician.
 He taught math in Texas for eight years before moving to Colorado to obtain a masters degree.
 After that, he joined the New Tech Network of schools as a Math Coach, delivering coaching, training, and professional development to teachers across the country.
 While there he pioneered Problem-Based Learning as the primary mode of instruction at NTN schools, training hundreds of teachers and dozens of colleagues along the way.

 His first book, Necessary Conditions: Teaching Secondary Math with Academic Safety, Quality Tasks, and Effective Facilitation was published in 2018 and is currently available from Stenhouse Publishers.

 Feel free to poke around the website.
 You can check out the blog, featured posts, Geoff’s problem based curriculum maps, or check out Geoff’s Professional Development Services page.
 Below you’ll find a list of Geoff’s publications and presentations.